westcoastdigital/Simpli-Images/README.md

 - Clear all caches (plugin cache, page cache, browser cache)
 - Test with a default theme to isolate theme-specific issues

+### WebP images not generating
+- Check if your server supports WebP
+- Go to Settings > Simpli Images > Uploads
+- Disable WebP Format checkbox
+- Enable WordPress debug logging to check for errors
+- GD library needs WebP support (PHP 5.5+ with --with-vpx-dir)
+- Or Imagick extension with ImageMagick 6.3.7+

+### Cache not clearing when toggling WebP
+- This should happen automatically
+- If not, manually clear cache via Settings > Uploads tab
+- Or use `simplimg_clear_all_cache()` function

 ## Migration & Deactivation

 ### Migrating Away